 - We reviewed the annual mandated cost claims filed by the county for the audit period and identified the significant cost components of each claim as salaries and benefits, and related indirect costs.
 We then determined whether there were any errors or unusual unexpected variances from year to year.
-We reviewed the claimed activities to determine whether they adhered to the SCO's Mandated Cost Manual and the program's parameters and guidelines. - We completed an internal control questionnaire by interviewing key county staff members.
-We discussed the claim preparation process with county staff members to determine what information was obtained, who obtained it, and how it was used. - We assessed the reliability of the data (payroll and expenditure records) generated by the county's information management system and record management system (RMS) by interviewing county staff members and examining supporting documentation.
-We determined that the data was sufficiently reliable to address the audit objective. - We verified whether the county used the standard time allowance and applied it properly.
-We found that the county used a non-rounded standard time allowance that exceeded (0.48 hours) which is unallowable; see Finding 1. - We reviewed and analyzed the domestic violence incident report listings generated by the county's RMS to determine the total eligible number of incidents for the audit period.
+We reviewed the activities claimed to determine whether they adhered to the SCO's Mandated Cost Manual and the program's parameters and guidelines. - We completed an internal control questionnaire by interviewing key county staff members.
+We discussed the claim preparation process with county staff members to determine what information was obtained, who obtained it, and how it was used. - We assessed the reliability of the data (payroll and expenditure records) generated by the county's information management system and the county's record management system (RMS) by interviewing county staff members and examining supporting documentation.
+We determined that the data was sufficiently reliable to address the audit objectives. - We verified that the county used the uniform time allowance and applied it properly. - We reviewed and analyzed the domestic violence incident report lists generated by the county's RMS to determine the total eligible number of incidents for the audit period.
 We found that the county claimed incidents for both contract cities and unincorporated areas of the county.
-The county received fees for law enforcement services from its contract cities but did not report offsetting reimbursements for the contract city incidents in its mandated cost claims.
+The county received fees for law enforcement services from its contract cities, but did not report offsetting reimbursements for the contract city incidents in its mandated cost claims.
 We determined that the contract city incidents are ineligible for reimbursement, because the county had already been compensated by contract fees.
 We recalculated the costs based on the allowable number of incidents for the audit period.
-Therefore, we found that the county overstated claimed costs because it did not offset costs that were funded by other sources; see Finding 1. - We used simple random sampling to select the following statistical samples from the audited population of incident reports: - We sampled 125 of 751 incident reports for fiscal year (FY) 2018-19. - o We sampled 121 of 613 incident reports for FY 2019-20. - o We sampled 121 of 628 incident reports for FY 2020-21. - We determined whether the sampled incident reports included interviews with both parties involved in the domestic violence incident, and whether the officer considered the 17 factors listed in the parameters and guidelines to identify the primary aggressor.
+Therefore, we found that the county overstated claimed costs because it did not offset costs that were funded by other sources; see Finding 1. - We used simple random sampling to select the following statistical samples from the audited population of incident reports: - We sampled 141 of 2,230 incident reports for fiscal year (FY) 2018-19. - o We sampled 142 of 2,643 incident reports for FY 2019-20. - o We sampled 142 of 2,769 incident reports for FY 2020-21. - We sampled 142 of 2,600 incident reports for FY 2021-22. - We determined whether the sampled incident reports included interviews with both parties involved in the domestic violence incident, and whether the officer considered the 17 factors listed in the parameters and guidelines to identify the primary aggressor.
 We identified the following errors:

-- Of the 125 sampled incident reports for FY 2018-19, three were partially reimbursable and 22 were non-mandate-related. - Of the 121 sampled incident reports for FY 2019-20, 29 were nonmandate-related. - Of the 121 sampled incident reports for FY 2020-21, 16 were nonmandate-related.
+- o Of the 141 sampled incident reports for FY 2018-19, 41 were partially reimbursable and 27 were non-mandate-related. - Of the 142 sampled incident reports for FY 2019-20, 43 were partially reimbursable and 20 were non-mandate-related. - o Of the 142 sampled incident reports for FY 2020-21, 49 were partially reimbursable and 22 were non-mandate-related. - o Of the 142 sampled incident reports for FY 2021-22, 50 were partially reimbursable and 22 were non-mandate-related.